KevinRPan/course-dbt/greenery/Readme week 4 answers.md

 if you are thinking about moving to analytics engineering, what skills have you picked that give you the most confidence in pursuing this next step?

-> it's very doable and there are many resources available
+> I've defined the staging and production data models with testing and documentation.
+I feel confident in understanding and applying macros, and in knowing there are many resources available.

 3B.
 Setting up for production / scheduled dbt run of your project And finally, before you fly free into the dbt night, we will take a step back and reflect: after learning about the various options for dbt deployment and seeing your final dbt project, how would you go about setting up a production/scheduled dbt run of your project in an ideal state?
 You don’t have to actually set anything up - just jot down what you would do and why and post in a README file.